Who can apply for a Hoas apartment?

 - study for a bachelor or master level degree in a university

-- study for a licenciate degree in the faculty of medicine, veterinary science or dentistry in a university
+- study for a licentiate degree in the faculty of medicine, veterinary science or dentistry in a university

-We strive to find our applicants a housing solution that supports their studies.
+We aim to find our applicants a housing solution that supports their studies.
 The apartments are rented out according to the campus principle.
-The applicants are offered an apartment that is preferably near their school and/or close to public transport and in the city where the applicant is studying.
+The applicants are offered an apartment that is near their school and/or close to public transport, in the city where they are studying.

 Hoas considers the transport connections good if a one-way trip to school on public transport takes a maximum of 45-50 minutes.

 Some properties owned by Hoas have specific arrangements, for example with the land owner, which lead to exceptions in tenant selection.

 - The family apartments in the following properties are rented primarily to families with children: Harustie 7-8, Karstulantie 8, Katajannokanranta 21, Kilpolantie 16, Kurkisuontie 12, Muusantori 5, Myrttitie 2, Pallaksentie 4, Pekankatu 5, Rekipellontie 15, Rälssintie 16.

 - Kasperinkuja 13: Students of Snellman-korkeakoulu are given priority when selecting tenants.
 The priority is due to a joint land reservation together with the Ahtola Foundation.

 - Kilonrinne 10: The following priority rules are followed for this property: 1. members of the SSBS founding organisation, 2.
 Swedish-speaking members of Hoas’s Swedish and bilingual founding organisations, 3. members of Hoas’s other founding organisations.

 - Opastinsilta 2: 21 housing spaces have been reserved for Farmasiakunta Ry.